kavanem/weather-station-api/README.md

 `78db850d4c06` being the container ID.

 The change was committed to the image and a new tag was created.
-Then this image was pushed to the Docker Hub.
+Then this image was pushed to Docker Hub.
 This image now can be used as the database when running the app.